First Corinthians

 Targums: The targums are early Aramaic translations of the Hebrew text with commentary: Targum Jerusalem (1st c.
 AD), Targum Neofiti (1st c.
 AD), Targum Onkelos (c.
 35–120 AD) and Targum Jonathan (2nd c.
 AD).
 See an index of targum texts here.

 Syntax: Unless otherwise noted the meaning of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009), and the meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB."
 See the Greek Guide for the meaning of grammar abbreviations and pronunciation of Greek words.
-Parsing data for Greek words is from Anthony J. Fisher, Greek New Testament.
 The numbering system of the Strong's Exhaustive Concordance of the Bible is identified with "SH" (Strong's Hebrew #) and "SG" (Strong's Greek #).
 Strong's Online.

 Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms ADONAI (for 'LORD' when quoting a Tanakh source), Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).